bluescarni/heyoka/doc/tut_d_output.rst

 Taylor series of the solution of the ODE system, its accuracy is guaranteed to respect the error tolerance set in the integrator.

+Dense output can be used either from a low-level API, which gives direct access to the coefficients of the Taylor polynomials of the solution within a timestep, or from a higher-level
+API, which facilitates the common use case of using the coefficients of the Taylor polynomials to compute the continuous extension of the solution.
+If you are interested only in the latter, you can skip the next section and jump directly to the :ref:`continuous output section <tut_c_output>`.

 Dense output for the ``step()`` functions
 -----------------------------------------